This post about the celiac disease diet contains affiliate links.

-Celiac disease afflicts 1 in 133 people in the U.S., but many people with celiac disease remain undiagnosed.
-Celiac disease is most detected in people with digestive distress (severe bloating and gas), but the disease is far from only a digestive disorder.
-People who experience joint pain, migraines, skin issues, chronic fatigue and even depression are often dealing with undiagnosed celiac disease.
+According to Dr. Alessio Fasano, a leading celiac researcher and author of Gluten Freedom, celiac disease afflicts 1 in 133 people in the U.S., but many people with celiac disease remain undiagnosed.
+Celiac disease is often considered a digestive disorder, but there can be many symptoms of celiac disease. beyond digestive abnormalities.
+People who experience joint pain, migraines, skin issues, chronic fatigue and even depression are often dealing with celiac disease.
 (Read: 8 Roaring Symptoms of Celiac Disease and 30 Tell-Tale Signs You Have Celiac Disease)

 What’s Included in the Celiac Disease Diet?

 The celiac disease diet includes any foods that are gluten-free.
-Think fresh, whole and foods that are naturally gluten-free.
-The celiac disease diet should include:
+The best foods are fresh and whole foods that are naturally gluten-free foods.
+The celiac disease diet can include:

-- Dairy products – like yogurt, milk and cheese
+- Most dairy products such as yogurt, milk and cheese

-- Gluten-free whole grains, like brown rice and quinoa
+- Gluten-free whole grains, like brown and wild rice, quinoa and buckwheat (and oats that are certified gluten-free)

-- Fish – especially wild caught fatty fish like salmon
+- All fish – especially wild caught fatty fish like salmon and shellfish

-You can view my complete list of Naturally Gluten-Free Foods here.
-These are foods that every celiac should be eating to maintain good health.
+You can view my complete list of naturally gluten-free foods here.
+These are foods that every celiac should be eating in order to maintain good health.

 Of course, people with celiac disease can also eat sweets and desserts, after all, sugar and chocolate are naturally gluten-free too.

 That said, desserts can be tricky for someone with celiac disease, as gluten-free flours bake different than wheat flour.
-Experimentation is necessary in order to find the right taste and texture in baked goods.
+Experimentation is necessary in order to find the right taste and texture in gluten-free baked goods.
 There are many awesome gluten-free flour blends on the market today that measure just like regular flour.
-I recommend Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour or Cup 4 Cup Gluten-Free Baking Flour – you can use your regular cake recipe and just swap wheat flour for one of these one-for-one substitutes.
+I personally use and recommend Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour and I know a lot of people who like Cup 4 Cup Gluten-Free Baking Flour too.
+The beauty of these flours is that you can use your regular recipe and simply swap the wheat flour for one of these one-for-one gluten-free flour substitutes.

 What About Gluten-Free Packaged Food?

-That said, we all need gluten-free bread crumbs and tamari sauce to round out our gluten-free recipes.
+That said, we all need gluten-free bread crumbs and gluten-free soy sauce (tamari sauce) to round out our gluten-free recipes.
 I’ve created a list of many of the gluten-free packaged foods I have tried and recommend in this list of Gluten-Free Recommended Products.

 If you’re new to celiac disease and want to try new gluten-free foods without wasting a lot of money, I encourage you to sign up for the gluten-free Urthbox subscription.
 Urthbox will send you a box of gluten-free goodies each month so you can explore different brands and learn about new gluten-free packaged foods.
 I encourage you to read my review of Urthbox … and if you want to sign-up, click here for a $10 off coupon in your shopping cart.

 Every celiac has a different response or reaction to accidental gluten ingestion.
-While internally the gluten will damage a celiac’s small intestine, externally your friend might have to throw up or urgently use the bathroom.
-Your friend might also have effects like a rash, red bumps, acne, headaches or joint pain.
+While internally the gluten will damage a celiac’s small intestine, externally he or she might have to throw up or urgently use the bathroom, or experience a rash, red bumps, acne, headaches or joint pain.
 Every celiac is different and reacts in a different way.
-Symptoms can appear right away, or for me, my symptoms appear about an hour after getting glutened.
+For me, symptoms often appear within 60 minutes of accidental gluten exposure.
+(Read: 12 Questions Every Celiac is Asked Over and Over Again)

-Eating gluten can really set back a celiac on their journey to heal.
+Eating gluten can really set back someone with celiac disease and their efforts to heal their gut and whole bodies.

 Healing Foods Perfect for the Celiac Disease Diet

-Going gluten-free is only part of the process; celiacs must also work hard to heal their bodies.
-The first step is, of course, removing irritants from their diet – like gluten (mandatory) and then even limiting pro-inflammatory foods like sugar and/or dairy.
-Celiacs also must work hard to put good stuff back in their bodies, perhaps through healing bone broths, antioxidant rich green juices and a high quality probiotic and fish oil supplement (to control inflammation).
+When someone is diagnosed with celiac disease, going on a gluten-free diet is only part of the healing process.
+Celiacs also must work hard to heal their bodies.
+The first step is, of course, removing irritants from their diet – like gluten (mandatory) and then even limiting pro-inflammatory foods like sugar and/or dairy (which Dr. Tom O’Bryan says must go in his book, The Autoimmune Fix).
+Celiacs also must work hard to put good stuff in their bodies, perhaps through healing bone broths, antioxidant rich green juices and a high quality probiotic and fish oil supplement (to control inflammation).

 If you suffer from celiac disease, I encourage you to sign up for the Heal Your Gut Challenge to accelerate your healing process.